pelican-plugins/image-process/README.md

 }
 ```

-To apply image replacement to the images in your articles, you must
+To apply image replacement to the images in your articles, you must add to them
-add them the special class `image-process-<transform>`, in which `<transform>` is the ID of
+the special class `image-process-<transform>`, in which `<transform>` is the ID
-the transformation you wish to apply.
+of the transformation you wish to apply.

 Let's say you have defined the transformation described above.
-To get your image processed, it needs to have the right CSS class:
+To get your
+image processed, it needs to have the right CSS class:

 ```html
 <img class="image-process-article-image" src="/images/pelican.jpg"/>